Sharing Google Workspace Links can be Fun (with these url hacks)

 Template previews to the rescue!

-Wouldn’t it save you time and clutter if you got a preview of the file before you saved it to your drive?
-(Wait, you a have nicely organized Google Drive?
-Tell me how you did it in the comments!)
+Wouldn’t it save you time and clutter if you got a preview of the shared Google document or spreadsheet before you saved it to your drive?

 When someone clicks the link, it will display the document preview with a blue “Use Template” button.
-If they realize they already have the document, you just spared them a drive full of copies of the same document.
+If they realize they already have a copy of that document, you just spared them a drive full of copies!
 And they will thank you for it.

 If they see they want the file, they just click “Use Template” and it will create a new file for them on their own drive.

-Bonus: The title doesn’t begin with “Copy of Copy of Copy of...” (we all have those), and they are the document’s owner.
+Bonus: This way, the title doesn’t begin with “Copy of Copy of Copy of...” (we all have those).
+And they own the newly created document.

 So give your followers or students a better sharing experience with custom links for Google Docs and Sheets.